I’m a white guy from Africa.

 How I’m expanding what’s possible with money

 I’m advising affluent families to help them maximize the positive impact of their resources.
 As a CEO, I’m working hard to extend values-aligned financial advice to diverse groups across the U.S. As an individual, I’m evaluating how to reduce my family’s consumption creep and channel our surplus towards those in need with maximum effectiveness.

 Outside of work, my passions include

-Yoga, snowboarding, family travel, and goofing off with my niece and nephews.
+Yoga, snowboarding, family travel, and goofing off with my nieces and nephews.